soapy1/Anie-The-Brave/README.md

 This is a game, or at least it will be by the weekend!
+Please copy content of this file into http://jbt.github.io/markdown-editor/ for correct display

 ##to fix bufferoverflow issue, check all component for architectural consistency:
     jre